Link Search Menu Expand Document

 Figure Pricing Rules 3: Pricing rule types

-A rule should always have a rule name, type, product cluster and customer cluster.
+A rule should always have a rule name, type, Product Category and customer cluster.
 Additionally, a value and cost can be applied, as well as a valid from and to dates for a pricing rule.
 Decimals in values always use a dot rather than a comma.
 Ordering is applied in the steps for making pricing rules and will be explained in more detail in section Rule Order.
-For these steps it is important to understand that the rule order tells CloudBilling in what order to apply the pricing rules to a purchase.
+For these steps, it is important to understand that the rule order tells CloudBilling in what order to apply the pricing rules to a purchase.
 The lowest rule order will be applied first, while higher rule orders will be applied later.
 Rule orders can be used as minus numbers, which is common practice.

 Price

 A pricing rule with type Price is used to set a simple price for a product.
-This type is also the standard type that is applied when a new pricing rule is made.
+This type is also the standard type applied when a new pricing rule is made.
 It is often necessary to apply a price rule first, as a purchase does not have to contain a price.
-A pricing rule with a value will assure that a product always has a standard price.
-Furthermore, the price rule can be necessary for other pricing rules, to perform further calculations.
+A pricing rule with a value will ensure that a product always has a standard price.
+Furthermore, the price rule can be necessary for other pricing rules to perform further calculations.
 Without a price, a multiplication rule will not have an effect whatsoever.
 Below follow the steps to adding a Price rule.

 Step by step: How to add a “Price” rule:

-- Select [Pricing Rules] in the menu.
+1. Select [Pricing Rules] in the menu.

-- Click on the [Add] button to open the “Add Pricing Rule” page.
+2. Click on the [Add] button to open the “Add Pricing Rule” page.

-- A cost, when present, can be added in the same way in the [Cost] field.
+7. A cost, when present, can be added in the same way in the [Cost] field.

-- Write -2 in the [Order] field.
+8. Write -2 in the [Order] field.

-- The [Valid From] and [Valid To] dates can be filled out if the rule needs to be applied from or to a certain date.
+9. The [Valid From] and [Valid To] dates can be filled out if the rule needs to be applied from or to a certain date.

-- Click on [Save].
+10. Click on [Save].
 In Figure Pricing Rules 4 an example of a Price type pricing rule that these steps will produce is shown.

 Figure Pricing Rules 4: Price Type pricing rule